evmts/tevm-monorepo/tevm/docs/errors/classes/CreateCollisionError.md

 To debug a create collision error:
 1. **Review Deployment Logic**: Ensure that the contract address is not already in use.
+2. **Nonces** Check that the nonce of the account used had been incremented
 2. **Use TEVM Tracing**: Utilize TEVM tracing to step through the deployment process and identify the collision.

 ## Example